Video decoding configuration

 CPU vs GPU

-As noticed by the included bunch of configurations, there is some that are named “_gpu” and some(one) named “_cpu”.
-MPV is a diverse and powerful media player that can take advantage of a high-end cpu system (by defining thread usage in the configuration file) or high-end gpu:s by selecting a decoding library of your choice.
+As seen in the included configurations, some are named “_gpu” and some are named “_cpu”.
+MPV is a diverse and powerful media player that can take advantage of a high-end CPU system, by defining thread usage in the configuration file, or a high-end GPU by selecting a decoding library of your choice.

 However, should you load a video file that is not supported by the GPU to be decoded, MPV automatically tries to utilize the CPU to decode it if the GPU says it can’t.